-Motions to increase page limits will almost never be granted, but any such motion must be filed no later than two court days before the brief is due.
+Motions to increase page limits are rarely granted, but any such motion must be filed no later than two court days before the brief is due.

 The final brief for any motion should be filed at least 14 days prior to the hearing on the motion.